 When of sufficient purity, zirconium is soft and ductile.
-It has good corrosion resistance and low absorption capacity for thermal neutrons.
+Zirconium a transition metal has good corrosion resistance and low absorption capacity for thermal neutrons.
 These properties are desirable in materials used for certain parts of nuclear reactors.
-The great increase in production of zirconium since 1945 has been the direct result of construction of nuclear reactors.
+The great increase in the production of zirconium since 1945 has been the direct result of the construction of nuclear reactors.

 Several alloys of zirconium have been developed to provide improved room-temperature and elevated-temperature strength and corrosion resistance without sacrificing other favorable properties.
-Zircaloy-2 contains about 1.5 per cent tin and Zircaloy-3 contains about 0.
-Z5 per cent tin.
-Both alloys also contain small amounts of iron, chromium, and nickel and traces of other elements.
+Zircaloy-2 contains about 1.5 percent tin and Zircaloy-3 contains about 0.
+Z5 percent tin.
+Both alloys also contain small amounts of iron, chromium, nickel, and traces of other elements.

 In addition to nuclear-reactor components, zirconium metal is used for special corrosion-resistant equipment for the chemical industry, in photoflash bulbs, and for surgical applications.

 Thank you for reading our article and we hope it can help you know better about zirconium a transition metal.
 If you want to know more about zirconium and other refractory metals, you can visit Advanced Refractory Metals (ARM) for more information.